Trusted WordPress tutorials, when you need them most.

 If you’d prefer to use a free caching plugin to add expires headers to your website, then we recommend you take a look at W3 Total Cache.

 W3 Total Cache offers some of the same features as WP Rocket, but it’s not as beginner-friendly.
+It also doesn’t offer all the features that you get in an all-in-one performance plugin like WP Rocket.
 You will have to manually enable expires headers since it doesn’t enable them automatically.

 Method 2: Add Expires Headers in WordPress Using Code